Our patrons and celebrity supporters play a vital role in supporting our work to stop the institutionalisation of children.

 Gordon McInally is a Past President of Rotary International in Great Britain and Ireland and has also served Rotary International as a Director.
 He has been a keen advocate of the work of Hope and Homes for Children for over 20 years, as has his wife, Heather, and their family.
 He has a particular interest in Africa, having visited several of its countries both for Rotary International and Hope and Homes for Children.
 Now retired from a busy career in Dental Surgery in Edinburgh, Gordon looks forward to having more time to carry out humanitarian work.

-James Whiting gave up a law career to join our founders Mark and Caroline Cook shortly after they started Hope and Homes for Children.
-For ten years he worked tirelessly and played a vital role in all aspects of our development.
-James is now Executive Director at Malaria No More UK.
+James Whiting gave up a law career to join our founders, Mark and Caroline Cook, shortly after they started Hope and Homes for Children.
+For ten years, he worked tirelessly and played a vital role in all aspects of our development.
+James is now Chief Executive of Doughty Street Chambers, the largest civil liberties and human rights focused barristers’ chambers in the UK.
+He sits on the board of Travalyst, founded by the Duke of Sussex to convene the world's largest travel companies to deliver sustainable travel solutions.

 Since founding White Cube over two decades ago, Jay Jopling has been instrumental in repositioning London as a global centre for contemporary art.
 Support for Hope and Homes for Children comes not only from Jay himself, but runs throughout Jay’s family.
 Having visited our projects on numerous occasions, Jay, his mother Lady Jopling, also a Patron of the charity, and his daughter view the cause as very important to them, believing strongly in the value and significance of family.